-Remove and replace cladding: USD76.04/m2 (face area)
+• Remove and replace cladding: USD76.04/m2 (face area)

 - Rates assume that the existing cladding is replaced with a cement fibre board with treated timber battens to make water tight.
 An allowance has also been made to wrap the building in foil and to apply two coats of paint to complete the works. - Rates have been built up based on a single storey building with a floor area of 14m x 12m and walls 2.4m high.
-Extra will be required for scaffolding for buildings greater than 1 storey high. - Rates assume that work is done in a tradesman like fashion to New Zealand or Australian standards, including compliance with applicable safety requirements relating to working at height and working with asbestos. - Rates allow for an independent SPREP appointed representative to oversee works to ensure quality, safety and commercial requirements are complied with. - Rates do not allow for any costs relating to disruption of the usual activities undertaken in the building being worked on eg moving furniture in and out. - A 10% contingency has been allowed for tidying up any damaged or inadequate framing. - Rates are approximate only and there will be country specific variances depending on the availability of resources and materials. - Rates assume asbestos disposal is addressed separately.
+Extra will be required for scaffolding for buildings greater than 1 storey high. - Rates assume that work is done in a tradesman like fashion to New Zealand or Australian standards, including compliance with applicable safety requirements relating to working at height and working with asbestos. - Rates allow for an independent SPREP appointed representative to oversee works to ensure quality, safety and commercial requirements are complied with. - Rates do not allow for any costs relating to disruption of the usual activities undertaken in the building being worked on eg moving furniture in and out. - A 10% contingency has been allowed for tidying up any damaged or inadequate framing. - Rates are approximate only and there will be country specific variances depending on the availability of resources and materials. - Rates assume asbestos waste secure wrapping and disposal to a suitable nearby local landfill.
+If the waste needs to be exported or if sea disposal is being considered, then this will need to be costed as an extra.

-Table 10: Summary of Costs for Various Remediation Options (Costs rounded to nearest \$US)
+Table 12: Summary of Costs for Various Remediation Options (Costs rounded to nearest \$US)

 Remediation Method Cost per m (face area) \$US

 Encapsulation

 Roofs:

 Encapsulate roof where there is no ceiling present below the roof 50.00

-Encapsulate roof where there is an existing ceiling below the roof that needs to be removed and replaced 91.00
+Encapsulate roof where there is an existing ceiling below the roof that needs 91.00

+to be removed and replaced

 Cladding:

 Encapsulate wall cladding where there is no internal wall sheeting 26.00

-Encapsulate wall cladding where there is internal wall sheeting in good condition, which means only the exterior needs to be encapsulated 18.00
+Encapsulate wall cladding where there is internal wall sheeting in good 18.00

+condition, which means only the exterior needs to be encapsulated

-Encapsulate wall cladding where there is internal wall sheeting in poor condition, which must be treated as asbestos contaminated and removed and replaced: USD65.92/m2 (face area) 66.00
+Encapsulate wall cladding where there is internal wall sheeting in poor 66.00

+condition, which must be treated as asbestos contaminated and removed

+and replaced: USD65.92/m2 (face area)

 Removal and Replacement

 Roofs:

 Remove and replace roof 96.00

 Cladding:

 Remove and replace cladding 76.00

 Miscellaneous

 Remove and replace floor tiles 80.00

 Pick up debris, pipes 40.00